Berchtesgaden: Berchtesgaden today

 The Hotel Türken, which was near the Nazi buildings and was often used by the SS and then by the Generalmajor of the Police, was badly damaged in 1945.
 It was rebuilt in 1950 and reopened as a hotel before Christmas.
 Visitors can still explore the historic underground hallways and tunnels that had been used by the Nazis.

 In 1972, local government reform united the then-independent municipalities of Salzberg, Maria Gern, and Au (consisting of Oberau and Unterau) under the administration of the town of Berchtesgaden.
 Another suggested reform uniting all remaining five municipalities in the Berchtesgaden valley (Bischofswiesen, Ramsau, Marktschellenberg, and Schönau am Königssee) failed to gain enough popular support; it passed in Berchtesgaden but failed elsewhere.

 The Berchtesgaden National Park was established in 1978 and has gradually become one of Berchtesgaden's largest draws.
 Mass tourism is confined to a few popular spots, leaving the rest to nature-seekers.
 Other tourist draws are the Königssee, the salt mine, the Kehlsteinhaus, open seasonally as a restaurant, and the Dokumentationszentrum Obersalzberg museum about the area's history, operated by the Munich Institut für Zeitgeschichte since 1999.

 Recreational and competitive sports have grown in importance.
 The town's ski slope is popular.
 The Königssee bobsleigh, luge, and skeleton track has hosted ski-running and several international events and competitions.
 Berchtesgaden's most famous sports personality is Georg Hackl, a multiple Olympic medal winner.
 The city is home to the International Luge Federation (FIL).

 Unlike the northern part of Berchtesgadener Land and the Salzburg area, Berchtesgaden has virtually no manufacturing industry.

-Berchtesgaden Central Station is connected by the Salzburg–Berchtesgaden railway to the Rosenheim–Salzburg railway at Freilassing.

 The Bavarian state government facilitated the erection of a hotel, which opened in 2005 and is operated by the InterContinental Hotels Group.
 Since May 2015, the hotel has been the Kempinski Berchtesgaden.